 Technology overview - what's involved in moving to electronic records.
 I'll overview everything from microform scanners, software choices, image processing, OCR, and storage options.

 Vendor selection - how to find a good fit with potential vendors, and the importance of an accurate requirements list.

 Additional resources - I've prepared a detailed list of websites to review for recommended products, software, vendors, and professional organizations.

 Background and Outlook of Government Records and Documents

-In March of 2018, the President issued a President’s Management Agenda[i] (PMA) establishing a sweeping vision to focus on improving the following six key areas:
+In March of 2018, then President Donald Trump issued a President’s Management Agenda[i] (PMA) establishing a sweeping vision to focus on improving the following six key areas:

 - Our country’s mission